 Participants were on their best behavior, relatively speaking, as they beat the crap out of each other for several minutes.
 Any time feathers began flying, the battle was stopped so people could gather up the feathers and put them into a garbage can, rather than letting them drift into the river.

 World Pillow Fight Day occurs in cities around the globe, from Amsterdam to Los Angeles, so if you missed this one, mark your calendars for next year.

 Pics from Chicago’s World Pillow Fight Day:

 It only took about 20 minutes for the energy to wane.
 Once folks got tired, it was time to relax.

 About International Pillow Fight Day

 The “holiday” of International Pillow Fight Day typically occurs in the spring on the first Saturday in April.
 That’s a good time, because it means the snow has mostly melted in the northern cities and people are willing to come out and get outside.
-In 2018, it was held on April 7.
-In 2019, World Pillow Fight Day is April 6.
+In 2022, World Pillow Fight Day is April 3.

 World Pillow Fight Day does have some rules to ensure everyone’s safety.
 First, use only soft, feather-free pillows.
 You don’t want to actually injure someone!
 Next, don’t swing at people who are pillow-less or who are holding cameras.
 And finally, pajamas are encouraged to get into the spirit of the event.